 While motorcycle riding can be a great hobby along the scenic roadways of San Diego, it can also be very dangerous.
 Motorcycle riders are 30 times as likely to be killed in a collision than people in cars and are five times as likely to be injured, according to the National Highway Traffic Safety Administration.
 If a motorcycle accident causes injury or death this can forever change the lives of the victim and his family members.

 In addition to physical and emotional pain, a motorcycle collision can also cause financial damage to victims.
 Hospital bills can be very expensive, the accident may prevent you from working, or you may lose the income from a family breadwinner killed in a collision.
 Because of the significant costs a crash can cause, it is important to understand who can sue when a motorcycle collision causes injury or death.
-A San Diego, CA motorcycle accident lawyer at Injury Trial Lawyers can help you to understand your legal rights.
+A San Diego, CA motorcycle accident lawyer at Injury Trial Lawyers, APC can help you to understand your legal rights.
 Call today to schedule a consultation and learn more about whether you have a case to sue.

 Know Your Rights After A Motorcycle Accident

 When a motorcycle collision causes injury or death, a victim or his surviving family members can file a lawsuit.
 If the victim sues, he will make a personal injury claim.
 If family members sue after a motorcycle collision causes a fatality, they will file a wrongful death claim.

 When a lawsuit is filed either by a victim or by family members of the deceased, the burden is on the plaintiff to prove the case.
 The plaintiff must show that a jury or judge should award damages or compensation.
 There are several different things that the plaintiff has to show by a preponderance of the evidence for a jury to rule in the plaintiff’s favor.
 The plaintiff must prove: